sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/03-Library-Management.md

 externalResolvers := Resolver.combineDefaultResolvers(resolvers.value.toVector, mavenCentral = false)
 ```

 **NB:** Setting `mavenCentral` to false will not stop SBT using Maven Central for some dependencies.
-To prevent it using Maven Central completely) (e.g. to use an Organisational Cache as [recommended](https://www.sonatype.com/blog/beyond-ips-addressing-organizational-overconsumption-in-maven-central)) you'll need to override the repositories as per below.
+To prevent it using Maven Central completely (e.g. to use an Organisational Cache to resolve artifacts stored on Maven Central as [recommended](https://www.sonatype.com/blog/beyond-ips-addressing-organizational-overconsumption-in-maven-central)) you'll need to override the repositories as per below.

 ##### Override all resolvers for all builds